Resolving the Body-Order Paradox of Machine Learning Interatomic Potentials: Body-ordered interpretation of MLIP learning dynamics

 \section{Body-ordered interpretation of MLIP learning dynamics}

-Having established that the MLIPs infer their own body-order trends, we now investigate how these trends depend on the composition of the training dataset.
+Having established that in the absence of explicit fragments in the training set, the MLIPs infer their own body-order trends, we now investigate how these trends depend on the composition of the training dataset.
 We first train the models on the sub-sampled versions of the original training set from Sec.~\ref{sec:mlip_bo} in order to probe the learning dynamics of the MLIPs in the context of body-orders.
 We use dataset proportions ranging from 0.01 to 0.4, and keep the validation and test sets fixed.
-The learning curves are shared in Figure S2.
+The learning curves are shared in Figure S3.
 We also repeat the exercise for datasets exclusively composed of either 10,000 low $\rho$ 8-mers or 10,000 high $\rho$ 8-mers.
 The resulting model accuracies for the latter two cases are shared in Table S2 and S3.

 Figure~\ref{fig:mlip_lc_bo} presents the body-order trends for the MLIPs trained on different proportions of the original 8-mer dataset of Sec.~\ref{sec:mlip_bo}.
 In SOAP-BPNN, the model intuits an overall converging body-order trend at 0.01 dataset proportion for both density regimes, while assigning larger magnitudes for the higher $\rho$ 8-mers.
 As the dataset expands, the initial, converging trend is largely retained in the low $\rho$ 8-mers, with only slight increase in the $| \partial \tilde{V}^{(m)}_A / \partial \textbf{r} |$ values for the larger body-orders.
 For the high $\rho$ 8-mers, the model steadily increases the contributions for $3 \leq m \leq 8$ until reaching the final observed trend at the full dataset size.
 Note that the $m=2$ contribution remains ``pinned'' in both $\rho$ 8-mers.